 Susan McGuire Smith spent most of her federal legal career with NASA, serving as Chief Counsel at Marshall Space Flight Center for 14 years.
 Her expertise is in government contracts, ethics, and personnel law.

 Carol Schmidlin is the President of Franklin Planning and has been advising clients on how to grow and preserve their wealth for 20 years.
 In addition to her financial planning practice, she is the founder of FedSavvy® Educational Solutions, which provides Financial and Retirement Literacy Programs for Federal Employees.
+Follow FedSavvy® Educational Solutions on Facebook for the most up to date information.
 Contact Carol at (856) 401-1101 or visit FranklinPlanning.com.